Where are communities taking charge of their energy future? Which states give communities the most power?

 - The State Community Power (CP) Score, a value assigned each state based on its policies supporting local energy action.

 - Net Metering policies, including those that allow customers to aggregate their energy use across multiple buildings or generate energy off-site (data from SolarReviews, formerly SolarPowerRocks, and DSIRE).

 - Community Choice Aggregation laws allowing cities to choose their energy suppliers on behalf of all residential and small commercial customers (data from LEAN Energy US and others).

-- Residential Building Energy Codes that allow cities to set higher standards than the state, or give cities the ultimate authority
+- Residential Building Energy Codes that allow cities to set higher standards than the state, or give cities the ultimate authority.

-- State Renewable Portfolio Standard Carve-Outs for solar or distributed renewable energy that require utility companies to purchase renewable electricity specifically from small-scale sources
+- State Renewable Portfolio Standard Carve-Outs for solar or distributed renewable energy that require utility companies to purchase renewable electricity specifically from small-scale sources (data from DSIRE).

 State Community Power Score Methodology